 Then Israel went into Babylonian captivity because they turned to idolatry in spite of what God had said.
 For seventy years they were down yonder in the land of Babylon.
 Then, by the decree of Cyrus, king of Persia, Israel returned to their own land.
 During this period, Jesus was born.
-Our Lord said after His rejection, "See!
-Your house is left to you desolate....
-Not one stone shall be left here upon another, that shall not be thrown down" (Matthew 23:38, 24:2).
+Our Lord said after His rejection, "Behold, your house is left unto you desolate" (Matthew 23:38).
+"There shall not be left here one stone upon another, that shall not be thrown down" (Matthew 24:2).
 "When?"
 His disciples asked.
-He said, "When you see Jerusalem surrounded by armies" (Luke 21:20).
-And in AD 70, Titus the Roman came and surrounded that city, breached the wall, and his hordes marched in.
-Never has there been a slaughter to compare to that.
+He said, "When ye shall see Jerusalem compassed with armies" (Luke 21:20).
+And in AD 70, Titus the Roman came and surrounded that city.
+He breached the wall, and his hordes marched in.
+Never has there been a slaughter that compares to that.
 As a result, these people were scattered throughout the world, and they took the synagogue with them to every corner of the empire.
 That synagogue became the springboard by which Paul and the other apostles preached the gospel in the cities of the Roman Empire.
 Invariably they were thrown out of the synagogues, so they took the gospel to the Gentiles.

-Pharaoh, in Egypt at the time of his greatest crisis, had Joseph as his prime minister-and it's a good thing he did.
-Daniel was prime minister to the rulers of two of the great world empires-Nebuchadnezzar and Cyrus.
-Apparently, he influenced them to such an extent that they came to a knowledge of God.
-Later, a Persian ruler had a Jewish consort by the name of Esther and a prime minister by the name of Mordecai.
+Pharaoh, in Egypt at the time of his greatest crisis, had as prime minister Joseph - and it's a good thing he did.
+Also, Daniel was prime minister to the rulers of two of the great world empires - Nebuchadnezzar and Cyrus.
+Apparently he influenced them to such an extent that they came to a knowledge of God.
+Later, a Persian ruler had a Jewish consort by the name of Esther, and a prime minister by the name of Mordecai.
 Also, a Persian king had a secretary of state by the name of Nehemiah.
 This was during another critical period in the history of the world when the power passed from the East to the West.

-In the day that Christ came, this God-given religion had deteriorated into a liturgy of laws and empty rituals where they would tithe even a little row of anise and cumin (plants used for food seasoning).
+In the day that Christ came, this God-given religion had deteriorated into a liturgy of laws and empty rituals where they would tithe even a little row of anise and cummin (plants used for food seasoning).
 The scribes and Pharisees, the religious rulers, had reduced God's laws to nothing in the world but form.
-Our Lord told them they concerned themselves with the letter of the Law and missed the spirit of it altogether.
+Our Lord said to them that they concerned themselves with the letter of the Law and missed the spirit of it altogether.

-Fundamentalism may be doing the same thing.
+Fundamentalism may be doing that also.
 It is one thing to say you believe the Bible is the Word of God, it's another thing to know it and let it speak to your heart.
 You see, fundamentalism can reduce it to a little form and ceremony.
 Some think if they carry a Bible, learn a certain vocabulary, and act very pious on Sunday, they have it made.
 But that's the thing for which our Lord condemned the Pharisees and scribes.
 The people in our Lord's day, for the most part, were ignorant of the Scriptures.
-They only knew what the scribes and Pharisees gave them-they had no Bible of their own.
-The orthodox Jew of that day (and they were the majority) would not accept anything that did not conform to the Law and the prophets.
+They only knew what the scribes and Pharisees gave them - they had no Bible of their own.
+The orthodox Jew of that day (and they were the majority) would not accept anything that did not conform to the Law and the Prophets.
 It had to follow the letter of the Law.